SaishNaik/NotesForEveryOne/Coding/Notes.md

 Arrays.binarySearch() returns the index of the search key, if it is contained in the array; otherwise, (-(insertion point) – 1).
 The insertion point is defined as the point at which the key would be inserted into the array: The index of the first element greater than the key, or array.length if all elements in the array are less than the specified key.

+Use Greedy Algorithms only if there is a single path from the current state.

 //todo check if it is correct.
 If not needs to be deleted Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.